ZeusWPI/zeus.ugent.be/README.md

 ### Deploying

-The latest builds on master get deployed automatically using [travis](https://travis-ci.org).
+The latest and greatest builds on master get deployed automatically using [travis](https://travis-ci.org).

 For manual deployment, run